peinan/easy-link-collector-extension/CONTRIBUTING.md

-# Contributing to URL Collector
+# Contributing to Easy Link Collector

-Thank you for considering contributing to URL Collector!
+Thank you for considering contributing to Easy Link Collector!
 We welcome contributions from everyone, whether it's a bug report, feature request, documentation improvement, or code contribution.

 ## How to Contribute